-Yes, there are grass flowers and all grasses have flowers.
+Yes, there are grass flowers and all grasses have or possess the ability to produce flowers.
 But this conclusion only leads to many questions.
 Why don't we see flowers in these plants?
 Does Zoysia (also called bermuda grass) really produce flowers?
 How about rice and corn?
 And bamboo?

 Well, well, well.
 These questions are really both easy and excruciatingly difficult.
 It largely depends on how botanically prepared is the asker.
 And more so for the asked and answerer.